CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -UdldSettings
 This specifies the UDLD Global configurations for this switch.
+UDLD is not supported on Unified Edge, so these settings cannot be configured.

 Note :- Use Initialize-IntersightFabricUdldGlobalSettings to create the object of complex type FabricUdldGlobalSettings